3 Sneaky Things That Mess With Your Energy

 When we let our digital habits go unchecked, we can unintentionally sabotage our energy.

-For example, checking Instagram might be your auto-move when you’re waiting in line, but it’s important to ask yourself: Does checking up on my friends energize me?
+For example, checking Instagram might be your auto-move when you’re waiting, but it’s important to ask yourself: Does checking up on my friends energize me?
 Or, does it fire up the comparison game and leave me more drained?
 (For me personally, I’ve learned it’s the latter.)

 Today, get curious about your go-to apps and how they affect your energy.
 Maybe a better “zap” would mean listening to your “Good as Hell”-equivalent pump up jam (you can check out the Shine Squad’s favorite pump-up songs here).
 Research shows that music is a proven mood and endurance-booster.